Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Convergence of Averaging with General Weights

-Note that, as long as the oracle noise $\Upsilon$ is bounded below as $\Upsilon\geq 1/\text{poly}(\kappa)$, we have $\V=O(\I)$.
+Thus, the final transition point $\V$ can be chosen as Note that, as long as the oracle noise $\Upsilon$ is bounded below as $\Upsilon\geq 1/\text{poly}(\kappa)$,~we have $\V=O(\I)$.
 Since, as we mentioned, in practice the oracle noise actually grows proportionally with $\kappa$, this is an extremely mild condition.
 However, it is technically necessary, since, if the Hessian oracle always returned the true Hessian, i.e., $\Upsilon=0$, then $\theta_t^{(2)}=0$, so we would necessarily have $\V=\infty$ (i.e., Hessian averaging is not helpful when we have the exact Hessian).
 In the above example, all of the transition points $\I, \U, \V$ are within constant factors of one another (not even logarithmic factors), while we sacrifice only $\sqrt{\log(t)}$ in the final superlinear rate.
 The above results recover Theorem~\ref{thm:main-2}.
-This suggests that, using the weight sequence $w_t=(t+1)^{\log(t+1)}$, the averaging scheme transitions from global phase to local superlinearly convergent phase smoothly, and the local neighborhood that separates the two phases is consistent with the neighborhood of vanilla Newton's method that separates global phase (i.e., damped Newton phase) and local quadratically convergent phase (cf. Lemma \ref{lem:6} with $\tHb_t=\Hb_t$). \end{example}
+This suggests that, using the weight sequence $w_t=(t+1)^{\log(t+1)}$, the averaging scheme transitions from the global phase to the local superlinearly convergent phase smoothly,~and the local neighborhood that separates the two phases is consistent with the neighborhood of classical Newton methods that separate the global phase (i.e., the damped Newton phase) and the local quadratically convergent phase (cf. Lemma \ref{lem:6} with $\tHb_t=\Hb_t$). \end{example}